dakyskye/dxhd/README.md

 [Go](https://go.dev) skills but rather my past mistakes that taught me how not to program.

-The rewrite process will begin in 2022 summer: july and august.
+The rewrite process will begin in 2022 summer: July and august.

 ## READ THIS SECOND (older notice)